wellingtonmb88/iroha/CONTRIBUTING.md

 - **Write tests** for new code.

-- Every pull request should be reviewed and **get at least two approves**.
+- Every pull request should be reviewed and **get at least two approvals**.

 - Do not include issue numbers in the PR title or commit messages.